 - Sore throat

-- Inflamed eyes (conjunctivitis) or "pink eye" Skin rash, with a red motley appearance
+- Skin rash, with a red blotchy appearance

 - Loss of appetite

-A doctor should be contacted if any of these symptoms is noticed.
+A doctor should be contacted if any of these symptoms are noticed.

 The measles rash appears as small red spots, some of which may be raised.
 Clusters of spots give the skin a blotchy red appearance.
 The rash usually appears approximately 14 days after exposure and 3–5 days after the fever begins.
 It first appears along the hairline and behind the ears, spreads to the face and upper neck, and then proceeds down the body.
 The rash usually lasts 4–6 days.

-Most people recover from measles but some people develop health complications that can be serious.
+Most people recover from measles, but some people develop health complications that can be serious or even life threatening.
 Complications occur because the measles virus affects a person’s immune system, making them more vulnerable to other infections.

 Complications of measles include: